nativescript-community/ui-label/README.md

 This command automatically installs the necessary files, as well as stores nativescript-community/ui-label as a dependency in your project's package.json file.

+### Production build

+If you are using proguard on Android build you need ensure some resource from this plugin are not minified.
+You need to add ` tools:keep="@layout/ns_*"` as explained [here](https://developer.android.com/build/shrink-code#keep-resources)

 ## Configuration

 It works exactly the same way as the {N} plugin.
 However it adds a few improvements